secureCodeBox/documentation/docs/getting-started/first-scans.md

 ```

 :::note
 Your job names will be slightly different.
-Kubernetes generates a random suffix for each jobname to make them unique.
-In our case the suffix fir the scan job is `-w66rp` and forthe parse job is `-h8thd`.
+Kubernetes generates a random suffix for each job name to make them unique.
+In our case the suffix fir the scan job is `-w66rp` and for the parse job is `-h8thd`.
 :::

 You can also view the logs of the container by running: